brightshine1111/ok_computer_site/README.md

 Notice how both string variables and string literals can be joined together within the same expression.

-## Make The Computer Think For You with Control Sturctures
+## Make The Computer Think For You with Control Structures

 We will now get into the part of programming that actually makes programs useful: __control structures__.
 This is code that makes the computer do different things based on the values of variables while the program is running.